Jamalianpour/easy_sidemenu/README.md

   mainAxisAlignment: MainAxisAlignment.start,
   children: [
     SideMenu(
-      // page controller to manage a PageView
+      // Page controller to manage a PageView
       controller: page,
-      // will shows on top of all items, it can be a logo or a Title text
+      // Will shows on top of all items, it can be a logo or a Title text
       title: Image.asset('assets/images/easy_sidemenu.png'),
-      // will show on bottom of SideMenu when displayMode was SideMenuDisplayMode.open
+      // Will show on bottom of SideMenu when displayMode was SideMenuDisplayMode.open
       footer: Text('demo'),
+      // Notify when display mode changed
+      onDisplayModeChanged: (mode) {
+        print(mode);
+      },
       // List of SideMenuItem to show them on SideMenu
       items: items,
     ),